emmanuelkisoso/phase1-code-challenge1/README.md

 ## Description
 It contains the three solutions for the three challenges.
-1.Student Grade Generator
+1.Student Grade Generator.
-2.Speed Detector
+2.Speed Detector.
-3.Net Salary Calculator
+3.Net Salary Calculator.

 ## Installation
 You use git clone to be able to download the files in the GitHub.